HomeSustainabilityGovernanceCorporate Governance

 Activities of the Nomination and Compensation Advisory Committee

-We established the Nomination and Compensation Advisory Committee in March 2021 with the aim of further enhancing corporate governance by improving the fairness, transparency, and objectivity of the procedures for nominating directors and managing executive officers and determining their compensation.
+We established the Nomination and Compensation Advisory Committee in March 2021 with the aim of further enhancing corporate governance by improving the fairness, transparency and objectivity of the procedures for nominating directors and managing executive officers, and determining their compensation.
 The Committee consists of four directors appointed by resolution of the Board of Directors, three of whom are independent directors.
-The Committee is chaired by an independent director appointed by resolution of the Board of Directors.
+The Committee is chaired by an independent directors appointed by resolution of the Board of Directors.

 The Committee deliberates and reports to the Board of Directors on policies regarding the nomination of directors, the appointment and removal of directors, policies for determining the compensation of individual directors, and the details of the compensation of directors.